vinceskahan/v5wiki/WeeWX-v4-and-logging.md

     log = logging.getLogger(__name__)

-    # Set up logging using the defaults.
+    # Temporarily set up logging using the defaults.
 This is so you can log
     # the process of reading in the weewx.conf file
     weeutil.logger.setup('utility_name', {})

     ...

-    # This will use default logger:
+    # This message will use the default logger:
     log.info("Attempting to read config file from %s' % config_path)

     # Get the config_dict to use